Stand-By/On-Call Pay

 Health and Human Services Commission (HHSC)

-HHSC may pay employees of mental health state hospitals and state-supported living centers compensation for on-call time at the following rates:
+HHSC may pay employees of mental health state hospitals, state-supported living centers, and personnel in the Regulatory Services Division compensation for on-call time at the following rates:

 This credit is in addition to actual hours worked during normal duty hours or actual hours worked during on-call status.